micahmo/twitch2tuner/README.md

 Finally, Plex should download the guide, and it should be ready to use!

+To keep the guide relatively up-to-date, you should go to Settings > Live TV & DVR > DVR Settings > and change Guide Refresh Interval to the lowest number (1 hour).

 # Caveats and Known Issues

 This is an imperfect solution, as Twitch is obviously not designed to be served in a traditional TV guide.
 Watch out for the following.